Our integrated strategy

 Our strategy is aligned with three powerful long-term structural drivers that underpin demand for our assets.
 These trends are expected to increase and sustain demand for quality logistics real estate in prime locations in the UK and are set against constrained demand.

-Global supply chains continue to face intense pressure even though Covid-19 related challenges have subsided.
-Companies continue to review how they operate and adjust their supply chain accordingly.
-Additional resilience is now a priority alongside optimising for efficiency, productivity, and cost.
-Occupiers continue to pursue a variety of solutions including:
+Companies continue to review their operations and adjust their supply chain in response.
+Additional resilience is now a priority, alongside optimising for efficiency, productivity and cost.
+Occupiers continue to pursue a variety of solutions, including holding more stock, diversifying their supplier base, investing in UK facilities, and improving supply chain visibility.

-Organisations continue to work towards being more sustainable, reducing their environmental impact, cutting energy use, and increasing employee and community engagement.
-Modern logistics units have enhanced sustainability features, better staff facilities and are often designed with green space, biodiversity, and outdoor amenities in mind.
-90% of logistics occupiers have a net zero carbon target.
+Organisations are increasingly driven by their decarbonisation and sustainability objectives.
+Adaptation of their business models is leading to an increased focus on the role of logistics buildings in reducing carbon emissions, cutting energy use, and increasing employee and community engagement.
+Modern logistics buildings have enhanced sustainability performance, better staff facilities and are often designed with green space, biodiversity, and outdoor amenities in mind.

 Long-term positive structural drivers make logistics real estate an attractive and growing sector.